Yang An (Former Qin): Early career

-Regardless of his background, what was clear is that Yang An's first appearance under Qin would be in 365, during the Xiongnu rebellion of Liu Weichen and Cao Gu.
+Regardless of his background, Yang An's first appearance under Qin would be in 365, during the rebellions of Liu Weichen and Cao Gu.
 Yang An led the vanguard together with Mao Sheng (毛盛) while Fu Jian personally campaigned against Cao Gu.
 Yang An defeated Cao Gu's army and killed his brother, Cao Huo (曹活), forcing Cao Gu to surrender back to Fu Jian while Weichen was captured by Deng Qiang.

-In 366, Yang An, Wang Meng and Yao Chang attacked Nanxiang Commandary (南鄉) in Jingzhou, and Jin in response sent Huan Huo to push them back.
+In 366, Yang An, Wang Meng and Yao Chang attacked Nanxiang Commandery (南鄉) in Jingzhou, and Jin in response sent Huan Huo to push them back.
 As Huan Huo reached Xinye, the three generals withdrew, claiming more than ten thousand households north of the Han River.

 The following year, the independent warlord in Liangzhou, Li Yan (李儼) was attacked by Former Liang.
 After asking for help, Fu Jian sent Yang An to reinforce Li at Fuhan (枹罕縣; in present-day Linxia County, Gansu).
 The situation was resolved after Wang Meng defeated Zhang Tianxi's army near Fuhan and convinced him to withdraw his troops.
 Thus, no territories were lost between Qin and Liang while Li Yan was moved to Chang'an.

 In 368, Yang An participated in quelling the rebellion of Fu Liu (苻柳), Fu Shuang (苻雙), Fu Sou (苻廋) and Fu Wu (苻武).
 Yang An and Zhang Ci were tasked in facing Fu Sou at Shancheng (陝城, in modern Sanmenxia, Henan) but were ordered by Fu Jian to stack up their supplies and avoid battle first until Fu Shuang and Fu Wu were defeated.
 Following the defeats of Liu, Shuang, and Wu, Fu Sou was the last of the rebels that Qin had to deal with.
 Yang An and Zhang Ci received reinforcements in the form of Wang Jian (王鑒) and Deng Qiang sent by Wang Meng.
 Together, they captured Fu Sou and Shancheng, ending the rebellion as a whole.